labscript-suite/labscript-suite/README.md

         which means the most recent tagged revision in the default branch.
 Since we use tags for version numbers only, this will use the latest stable release of each package.

+        The `--keep-hg` option does not remove repository information before bundling packages into the output zip files.
+This means the resulting install will contain mercurial repositories - this could be useful for developers.